imdone/imdone-atom/README.md

 ----
 Imdone finds [TODO comments](https://medium.com/imdoneio/3-reasons-why-todo-comments-are-a-good-thing-c2cf3d7b7c2b) in your project and organizes them in a drag and drop kanban board that can integrate with [GitHub](https://imdone.io/), [waffle.io](https://imdone.io/) or whatever you want using [imdone.io](https://imdone.io).
 It's great for keeping track of your work or better yet identifying, organizing and analyzing technical debt so it can be integrated into the product backlog.

 imdone-atom recognizes the common TODO style comments we're all used to, with the added flexibility of todo.txt and markdown syntax.
-See the [task formats at imdone-core](https://github.com/imdone/imdone-core#imdone-format) for details.
+A complete syntax guide can be found in the [task formats](https://github.com/imdone/imdone-core#imdone-format) section of the [imdone-core README.md](https://github.com/imdone/imdone-core#imdone-format).

+**Try adding some TODO's and press Alt (⌥ Option)+T to see your board!**

 **A TODO in javascript**
 ``` javascript